karthikv/par-vim/README.md

 ## Usage
 Open up a file with extension `.par`, and you should see proper syntax highlighting.
-If there any issues, feel free to [report them](https://github.com/karthikv/par/issues/new).
+If there are any issues, feel free to [report them](https://github.com/karthikv/par/issues/new).

 ## License